edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 ####-2-

 Hit CTRL-V (paste).
-Rename the folder to _3D node controller - front left_
+Rename the folder to **_3D node controller - front left_**

 ![03](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2003.png?raw=true)

 ####-3-
-Expand the folder and select _Anchor - xy001_ (mine has 001 added to the contents, because i copied/pasted once exactly.
+Expand the folder and select **_Anchor - xy001_** (mine has 001 added to the contents, because i copied/pasted once exactly.
 If you do it over and over, you will get 002, 003, 004, etc added to your object names.
 Pay attention to the screenshots, because our object names will probably get out of sync. if you want, you can use the screenshots to see my object names and adjust yours.
 Select an object and hit F2 to rename it)

-Go to the Part workbench, under menu Part, select the _attachment..._ function. (i have added this function to a custom toolbar so i don't have to switch around the workbenches so much)
+Go to the Part workbench, under menu Part, select the **_attachment..._** entry in the menu list. (i have added this function to a custom toolbar so i don't have to switch around the workbenches so much)

 ![04](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2004.png?raw=true)

-Select the left most point of the _front\_profile\_zx_ sketch.
+Select the left most point of the **_front\_profile\_zx_** sketch.
 It must be the _point_ itself.
 Not the _line_.
 Selecting the line does a different awesome thing.

 ![05](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2005.png?raw=true)

-When you have selected the point, you can see the attachment editor reporting that the first reference is a vertex, _Sketch:Vertex1_
+When you have selected the point, you can see the attachment editor reporting that the first reference is a vertex, **_Sketch:Vertex1_**.

-_Anchor - xy001_, the light blue sketch is immediately translated to the vertex when you select it. but only one sketch moves.
+**_Anchor - xy001_**, the light blue sketch, is immediately translated to the vertex when you select it.
+Only one sketch moves.

-The _Attachment mode_ is automatically set to _Translate origin_.
+The **_Attachment mode_** is automatically set to **_Translate origin_** because we selected one vertex.
 This is what we want.
 Hit OK

 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2006.png?raw=true)

 ####-4-
-After exiting the Attachment Editor, _Anchor - xy001_ is flagged for recomputation.
+After exiting the Attachment Editor, **_Anchor - xy001_** is flagged for recomputation.
 Hit F5 to recompute the model

 ![07](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2007.png?raw=true)

 After recomputation, we see that the entire group of sketches has moved to the left end of _front\_profile\_zx_.

-#### _Reattaching the Anchor moves the entire group.
+** _Reattaching the Anchor moves the entire group.
 Collections of interlinked sketches can be reused simply by copying and pasting a folder.
 As long as you give the folder a good name, it is not necessary to rename each item inside.
-As long as you can easily identify the 'root', or 'Anchor' element, you can reuse the entire group_
+As long as you can easily identify the 'root', or 'Anchor' element, you can reuse the entire group_**

 ####-5-
-Hide the original _3D node controller blank - COPY-PASTE THIS FOLDER_ folder
+Hide the original **_3D node controller blank - COPY-PASTE THIS FOLDER_** folder
 ![08](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2008.png?raw=true)

-Begin editing the _Anchor - xy0001_ sketch
+Begin editing the **_Anchor - xy0001_** sketch
 Shown below is the sketch state in the original file
 ![09](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2009.png?raw=true)